 Rule 2 Drugs: A student shall not use/consume, have evidence of consumption/use, possess, distribute, and offer to sell or conceal any drug, narcotic, mind-altering substance, look-alike drug or paraphernalia.
-This includes vapes and Juuls.
+This includes vapes, dab pens, wax pens, oil pens, transdermals and/or other devices containing THC or any other illicit drug or substance.